MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 All of our resources have been added to the step in the `deploy` workflow.

-Let's open the terminal and push these changes to Github.
+Let's open the terminal and push these changes to GitHub.
 First I'm gonna create a new branch called `ft/ci-deploy`.

 ```shell